File and Directory Entries API

 Append segment to abspath segments.

-To evaluate a path with directory (an root directory) and path (an absolute path), run the following steps which return a file, directory, or failure.
+To evaluate a path with directory (an root directory) and path (an absolute path), perform the following steps.
+They return a file, directory, or failure.

 1. Let segments be the result of strictly splitting path on '/' (U+002F SOLIDUS).